James started writing comic scripts while at Aberdeen University and continued after graduation because nobody would give him a real job.

 His first three Inspector McLean books were sold at auction to Penguin, and in 19 other countries around the world.
 He has now been a Sunday Times bestseller for 4 of his books.

 James was short-listed for the National Book Awards New Writer of the Year award in 2013.
 There are now eight books in the series, the most recent of which, The Gathering Dark, was published by Penguin in January 2018.
 A new series, beginning with No Time to Cry and featuring Detective Constable Constance Fairchild, will be published by Wildfire in July 2018.
 It was recently long listed for the McIlvanney Prize, for Best Scottish Crime Book of the year.
-Wildfire will also be publishing the ninth book in the Inspector McLean series, Cold as the Grave, in 2019.
+Wildfire also published the ninth book in the Inspector McLean series, Cold as the Grave, in February 2019.

 James Oswald is represented by Juliet Mushens at Caskie Mushens Ltd.